HarshShah2812/Data-Collection-Pipeline/README.md

     scraper._get_product_info_from_each_page()
     scraper.quit()
 ```
-The biggest takeaways from this milestone were the correct implementation of for-loops, choosing relating XPATHs to extract information from a product page, downloading images locally with the help of Requests and OS, and creating JSON files that contain a dictionary, using `json.dump()` to store them locally.
+The biggest takeaways from this milestone were the correct implementation of for-loops, choosing relating `XPATHs` to extract information from a product page, downloading images locally with the help of `Requests` and `OS`, and creating `json` files that contain a dictionary, using `json.dump()` to store them locally.

 ## Milestone 5: Documentation & Testing